globalconceptsmediallc-oss/gcm-operating-system-app/docs/CUSTOMER_JOURNEY.md

 # Transition

-The Snapshot answers:
+The Business Snapshot answers:

 "What did we find?"

-The Growth Review answers:
+The 90-Day Growth Review answers:

-"Why does it matter?"
+Why does it matter?

+What is it costing?

+What should be fixed first?

+How should it be implemented?

 ---

-# Stage 4
+# Stage 5

 # 90-Day Growth Review

-### Price
+## Price

 $299

-### Objective
+## Objective

 Transform evidence into consulting intelligence.

-This is the primary consulting deliverable.
+This is the primary paid consulting deliverable.

----

-# Deliverables
+## Deliverables

 Executive Growth Assessment